 Actually, I’ve never had trouble visualising the fourth dimension, time.
 I can see in my mind the three, x, y and z simply moving across the visual field with the passage of time.
 But note: although the three x, y and z axes can be positive or negative, the time axis can only ever be positive and increasing.
 Otherwise we would be going back in time.
 Why is it so?

-Anyway, Fermat’s Enigma is about a seemingly simple proof – that no three positive integers a, b, and c satisfy the equation an + bn = cn for any integer value of n greater than 3.
-(Corrected.
-Who spotted my error?
-I had written 2!)
+Anyway, Fermat’s Enigma is about a seemingly simple proof – that no three positive integers a, b, and c satisfy the equation an + bn = cn for any integer value of n greater than 2.

-That is, x2 + y2 = z2 works (this is Pythagoras’s theorem, 3 squared plus 4 squared equals five squared), and x3 + y3 = z3 works.
-But no more, not for 4, or 5 or any other number.
+That is, x2 + y2 = z2 works (this is Pythagoras’s theorem, 3 squared plus 4 squared equals five squared), but no more, not for 3, 4, or 5 or any other number.
 How odd!

 I find this amazing.
 It had seemed to be true since ancient times but no-one could prove it.
 Pierre de Fermat 1607-1665, a French nobleman, claimed in 1637 to have found a proof, but it was lost, and in the following centuries no-one else could come up with a proof.

 Until 1995, when a British mathematician at Cambridge, Andrew Wiles, came up with a proof, and won a Nobel Prize for his effort.
 He worked on his proof for several years and when he thought he’d done it, an error was discovered.
 He nearly gave up at that point, but kept on it and finally found the definitive proof.

 But how odd. x2 + y2 = z2 works, but no higher powers work.
 Why?